-Lizzie Borden with an axe

-Gave her father forty whacks

-When she saw what she had done

-She gave her mother forty one.
+Lizzie Borden with an axe Gave her father forty whacks When she saw what she had done She gave her mother forty one.
+(Children's rhyme "The Fall River Axe Murders" 101)

-Children's rhyme

-("The Fall" 101)

-It is with this nursery-rhyme like epigraph that Carter opens her short story "The Fall" thus, drawing attention to Borden's "quasi-folkloric status" (Gamble 159).
-Perhaps, via this

-"popular skipping-rope rhyme" Carter puts forth her unique version of a sensational murder case which was a "cause célèbre" throughout the Unites States, for in it instead of focusing on the guilt-innocence debate that center's on Lizzie Borden, she puts forth alternate versions of this bitter reality and makes space for readers to dwell on the circumstances that led to this double murder so as to recreate their own versions of it (Wikipedia).
+It is with this nursery-rhyme like epigraph that Carter opens her short story "The Fall River Axe Murders" (hereafter referred to as "The Fall") thus drawing attention to Borden's "quasi-folkloric status" (Gamble 159).
+Perhaps, via this "popular skipping-rope rhyme" Carter puts forth her unique version of a sensational murder case which was a "cause célèbre" throughout the United States, for in it instead of focusing on the guilt-innocence debate that center's on Lizzie Borden, she presents alternate versions of this bitter reality and makes space for readers to dwell on the circumstances that led to this double murder so as to recreate their own versions of it ("Lizzie" Wikipedia).